 Finding out where people are talking about your brand is equally important to finding out what and how are they talking.

 In most cases, the most influential sites will be covered by the holy three – Facebook, Instagram, and Twitter.
-But depending on the location of your audience, you could find some new platforms you weren’t aware of.
+By analysing the most influential sites you can find some new platforms you weren’t aware of.